2022 Zaslow Distinguished Service Award Winner

 In spite of all of the hardship ER medicine creates for a family, Dr. Messenger and his bride Karen have been together for 45 years, and they are still living in Charlotte.
 They have 2 adult children, both of whom are university professors, another Labrador Retriever, a cat, and a 23 years old corn snake.

-Please join the VECCS Board of Directors in a warm and whole-hearted congratulations to Dr. Otto.
+Please join the VECCS Board of Directors in a warm and whole-hearted congratulations to Dr. Messenger.

 Thank you for your years of dedication and service to VECCS!